Performance-related pay: Advocacy

 Business theorists Professor Yasser and Dr Wasi support this method of payment, which is often referred to as PRP.
 Yasser believes that money is the main incentive for increased productivity and introduced the widely used concept of piece work (known outside business theory since at least 1549).

 In addition to motivating the rewarded behavior, standards-based payment methods can provide a level of standardization in employee evaluations, which can reduce fears of favoritism and make the employer's expectations clear.
 For example, an employer might set a minimum standard of 12,000 keystrokes per hour in a simple data-entry job and reassign or replace employees who cannot perform at that level.

-With PRP, employees can expect their performance to be evaluated objectively according to the standard of their work instead of the whims of a supervisor or against some ever-climbing average of their group.
-It is quite normal to put new starters towards the bottom of the pay band and, subject to normal performance, to move them up to the midpoint (market target) within three to five years.
+With PRP, employees can expect their performance to be evaluated objectively according to the standard of their work rather than the subjective opinions of a supervisor or against the average of their group.
+Generally, new starters begin at the bottom of the pay band and, subject to normal performance, are moved up to the midpoint (market target) within three to five years.
 To promote themselves, some unethical managers will suppress salaries by offering cost of living rises instead of true progression through the pay scale.
-That allows short-term savings but, in the longer term leads to low morale, low performance, poor engagement, and even employee resignations after they have been trained.
-All of those consequences are very costly to the business.
+That allows short-term savings but, in the longer term leads to low morale, low performance, poor engagement, and even employee resignations after training.
+All of these consequences prove costly to the business.
 However, used properly, PRP is a very effective way to get the best from employees.
-There is, however, a well known reverse phenomenon in which employees produce pay-related performance if a given salary remains below 80% of the pay band for any length of time.
+There is, however, a reverse phenomenon in which employees produce pay-related performance if a given salary remains below 80% of the pay band for any length of time.

-Successful managers and organizations know that to maximize profits, it is imperative to hire and to keep the best employees possible If a business always tries to maximize profit, it will actively try to reduce expenses whenever possible, including employees’ wages.
+Successful managers and organizations know that hiring and keeping the best employees maximizes profit.
+If a business always tries to maximize profit, it will actively try to reduce expenses whenever possible, including employees’ wages.
 In fact, most companies pay employees as little as they can get away with, but that results in employees who will, in turn, provide as little effort as they can get away with.
-Many companies, nevertheless ,still stick to the archaic, counterproductive goal of trying to minimize compensation.
+Many companies, nevertheless, still stick to the archaic, counterproductive goal of trying to minimize compensation.
 Though it may seem to be cost effective to apply the profit-first mentality of low-as-possible wages, it ultimately impedes employee performance and engagement and damages the bottom line.